dimitrievgs/Udemy-CSharp-OOP/README.md

-Solving tasks of the Udemy course "The Complete C# and Object-Oriented Programming Course". https://www.udemy.com/course/the-complete-c-sharp-developer-course/
+Solving the tasks of the Udemy course "The Complete C# and Object-Oriented Programming Course".

+https://www.udemy.com/course/the-complete-c-sharp-developer-course/